30 Day Ab Challenge Workouts for Women that Work

 To perform this exercise properly, sit on the ground, bring your knees close to your chest.
 Slightly lean back so your stomach muscles are activated.
 With controlled motions twist your core from side to side, letting your head go in the direction of your body.
 To increase the intensity of this exercise, lift your feet off the ground.
 If you really want to maximize the effects of our core workouts for women, hold a dumbbell, weight plate or med ball in your hands to complete a weighted Russian twist — that should get things burning.

+Butt Lifts are one of the best core workouts for women.
 Don’t worry, they aren’t as weird as they sound, and they work wonders for that hard to reach part of your stomach: the lowest part of your abs.
 This is a tricky area to hit, as most core exercises target the upper abs, but butt lifts are here to fix that.

 To perform this exercise properly, begin by laying on your back with your feet out in front of you and your hands under your backside.
-Lift your legs so your body forms a 90 degree angle.
+Lift your legs so your body forms a 90-degree angle.
 From there, using your lower abs, raise your butt off the ground, pushing your heels toward the ceiling.
 Hold for a count and slowly bring your butt back down to the ground.
 Keep your legs raised until you have completed the exercise.

+Sit-ups are one of the best core exercises for women.
 This classic core exercise is great for all things tummy.
 Though difficult, as your strength begins to grow, you will find yourself performing this exercise with more ease.
 Also a dynamic exercise, this one is going to aid in your fat loss.

 To perform this exercise properly, lay on your back with you feet close to your backside.
 Cross your hands over your chest or use them to support your neck.
 Using your stomach muscles, sit all the way up so your chest reaches your knees, and slowly release back down.
 To make this exercise easier, find a weight to put on your feet to help them stay down or you can stick them under the edge of your couch (put that thing to use in a healthy way).

 To perform this exercise properly, begin by laying on your back with your feet out in front of you and your hands under your backside.
-Lift your legs so your body forms a 90 degree angle.
+Lift your legs so your body forms a 90-degree angle.
 Slowly bring your legs down (keep them straight!), stopping about six inches from them hitting the floor.
 Raise them up again and repeat.
 To increase the intensity of this exercise, perform it hanging from a pull-up bar and try resisting gravity from a vertical position.

 To perform this exercise properly, begin in a straight arm plank.
 Bring one knee up to its corresponding armpit.
 From there, with a little running movement, switch legs so the other knee is up close to your chest.
 Begin slowly doing this exercise and speed up as you become more comfortable.
 Remember, just like when you’re doing a plank, keep your body nice and straight while quickly alternating your legs back and forth — the faster you move, the more oxygen you’re going to need and the more calories you’re going to burn, so make it count!